 An automatic shutoff nozzle rests between the pipe and the showerhead.
-To operate it, you turn the mechanism with your thumb.
+To operate it, simply turn the valve with your thumb.
 You would do this after wetting your hair.
 The water would be off while you do the shampooing and soap your body.
 You would then flip the switch back when you are ready to rinse.
 The temperature of the water would be the same once the switch is flipped back on.
 You can also screw one of these devices onto your outside water tap for your garden hose.

 Shower timers use smart technology to measure the amount of water that each person uses in the shower.
 The device then warns you if you are taking too long in the shower.
 These devices can be easily installed onto the shower's pipe.

 Dual Flush Toilet Converters

 Toilets are the biggest consumer of water in the home, using about 30 percent of the household's water.
 A dual-flush toilet releases about 0.5 gallons of water for urine and the standard 1.5 gallons for solid waste.
 To install a dual-flush converter, turn off the water supply to the toilet and get the water out of the tank.
 Unscrew the old flush valve and pull out the old mechanism.
 Install the new mechanism and restore the water supply to the toilet.

 Tank bags are a simple solution for reducing the amount of water used with every flush.
 You can buy special inflatable devices that take up some of the space in the toilet's tank.
 Alternatively, you can use a plastic bottle filled with water or even place a brick or two in the tank.
 This will help displace some water, saving a little on each flush.
 You do not have to remember to press different buttons or change your habits to save water with a tank bag.